golubitsky/wake-word-app/README.md

   - Finding the word in arbitrary-length audio is harder than simply detecting a digit in 32x32 images, having trained on 32x32 images.

 - Possible to train on phonemes?
 Datasets with phonemes?
 Could help to generalize to any wake word?
+  - General model (i.e. ability to specify wake-word at run time, already having trained) is much harder/different than specific model (wake-word known before training).
+- How much data is needed?
+Does increasing amount of data help?

 ## Papers